Bisping: St-Pierre fight 'official' for UFC 217

 The bout was initially announced earlier this year, but with no date attached.
 The UFC even held a news conference in March in Las Vegas to formally promote the fight.

-St-Pierre (25-2), a former welterweight champion who has not fought since 2013, required more time to get ready for the bout than the UFC wanted, however, and White stated on several occasions the promotion was moving on.
+St-Pierre (25-2), a former welterweight champion who has not fought since 2013, required more time to get ready for the bout than the UFC wanted, however, and White said on several occasions that the promotion was moving on.

 Bisping, 38, even confronted Robert Whittaker inside the Octagon at UFC 213 last month after Whittaker defeated Yoel Romero to win the interim middleweight title.
 Expectations were that Bisping would face Whittaker later this year, but Whittaker is dealing with a knee injury.